beanit/iec61850bean/doc/openiec61850-user-guide.md

 ## Modifying and Compiling OpenIEC61850

 We use the Gradle build automation tool.
 The distribution contains a fully functional gradle build file (*build.gradle*).
 Thus if you changed code and want to rebuild a library you can do it easily with Gradle.
-Also if you want to import our software into Eclipse you can easily create Eclipse project files using Gradle.